tschettervictor/truenas-iocage-meshcentral/README.md

 This script will create an iocage jail on TrueNAS CORE 13.0 with the latest release of MeshCentral, along with its dependencies.
 It will configure the jail to store the data and files outside the jail, so it will not be lost in the event you need to rebuild the jail.

 ## Status
-This script will work with TrueNAS CORE 13.0.
-Due to the EOL status of FreeBSD 12.0, it is unlikely to work reliably with earlier releases of FreeNAS.
+This script will work with TrueNAS CORE 13.0

 ## Usage